One of Our All-Time Favorite Tours!

 We realize that everyone doing this trip wants, first and foremost, to see and photograph a jaguar.
 Meeting that expectation is our foremost goal, but we are at the mercy of luck and the whim of nature.
 Here are a couple of things to bear in mind if you are considering doing this safari.

-1. Almost everyone who visits the jaguar reserve where we'll be spending the majority of our time sees jaguars - the camp's success rate is about 90%.
+1. Almost everyone who visits the jaguar reserve where we'll be spending the majority of our time sees jaguars - the outfitter's success rate is about 90%.
+We have never missed seeing several jaguars on every trip.

-3. However, we conducted our trip with the 'hope' of simply seeing a jaguar, and with the goal of having a great photographic trip regardless of whether or not we saw a jaguar.
-There are so many other species of birds, mammals, and reptile to photograph that the jaguar, in truth, should simply be the icing on the cake.
+3. There are so many other species of birds, mammals, and reptile to photograph that the jaguar, in truth, should simply be the icing on the cake.
 Working with that philosophy, we have had great and extremely successful trips.
-For ANYONE DOING THIS TRIP, you must have that same philosophy!

-5. Jaguar and much of our bird photography at the jaguar station will be from boats, and photographers have to cooperate with one another for shooting.
-Fortunately each boat is captained by a Brazilian guide who will do his best to ensure that everyone gets into a good position, but there will be times when the lead photographer - in the front of the boat - gets a shot that others will miss.
+5. Jaguars and some of our bird photography will be from boats, and photographers have to cooperate with one another for shooting.
+Fortunately each boat is piloted by a Brazilian guide who will do his best to ensure that everyone gets into a good position, but there will be times when the lead photographer - in the front of the boat - gets a shot that others will miss.
 Generally, boats move in at an angle to insure that everyone has an angle.
 The photographer in the front often ends up OUT of position when a boat moves in, as the image size becomes too large, or you are within the minimum focusing distance.
 Mary and I will always have the lead position so that we can direct our boats for everyone's best advantage.
 Whomever takes that position in the boats we're not in will have to assume that responsibility, too.

 Our Specific Locations

-The Pantanal, the world's largest wetland, can be divided into two sections - North and South, and each section requires a different entranceway and are not connected by road.
-We'll be concentrating our time in the northern section of the Pantanal where we'll be visiting three different locations to stay and to photograph.
+The Pantanal, the world's largest wetland, can be divided into two sections - North and South, and each section requires a different entranceway and the two are not connected by road.
+We'll be concentrating our time in the northern section of the Pantanal where we'll be visiting four different locations to stay and to photograph.

 The exact sequence in which we visit these three sites varies by the tour, but the following description will nonetheless give you an idea of what to expect.

-At our second location we'll divide our time between boat trips for riverine species and independent sojourns on land for terrestrial birds and mammals.
+At our third location, where we'll spend a total of three days, we'll divide our time between boat trips for riverine species and independent sojourns on land for terrestrial birds and mammals.
 On the river we've had great luck photographing eagle-like black-collared hawks and greater black hawks swooping down for fish, yellow-headed caracaras, three species of kingfisher, and various wading birds including the striking sunbittern.
+We've had great luck with Brazilian Tapirs here, and some of the best jaguar photography we've experienced, although jaguars are not to be expected on this segment of the tour.

 On land, this location is truly special, having a spiral staircase tower where one can photograph the Western Hemispere's largest wading bird, the gigantic, black-headed Jabiru Stork at its nest.
 From the tower one can actually look down into the nest, and frame-filling shots of the nest are done with a 300mm lens!
 Larger telephotos can be used for tight shots of an adult or the young, but a 70-200mm zoom may be even more useful to capture the adults in flight as they return to the nest.

-One of the world's most cryptic birds, the common potoo, has roosted in the same tree for years and from the ground, or, as happened last year, from a scaffold erected nearby, one can photograph this bird that mimics a stump quite easily.
-On the well-traveled track and trail that leads to the potoo we discovered fresh jaguar tracks last year, and I know I'll have a remote trail camera set up next time to try to catch a jaguar or ocelot as it wanders the trails at night.
+One of the world's most cryptic birds, the great potoo, has roosted in the same tree for years and one can photograph this bird that mimics a stump quite easily.
+On the well-traveled track and trail that leads to the potoo we discovered fresh jaguar tracks several times.
+Using trail cameras I've photographed jaguars, ocelots, tapirs, brocket deer, tamanduas, and more on the trails at night.

 This second location has a wide variety of very tame birds, including hyacinth macaws, toco toucans, chestnut-eared aracaris, crested caracaras, woodpeckers, woodcreepers, cardinals, jacanas, whistling herons, cormorants, yellow-fronted parrots and parakeets, and more.

-Brown capuchin monkeys are tame here, but on our tour last year we either ran out of time or picked the wrong area and missed photographing this monkey.
-At night, on a night game drive we've had horned owls, ocelots, marsh deer, caimen, boat-billed herons, and various nightjars.
-The lodge maintains several feeders where the toucans and cardinals and several other species visit, including the Glittering-throated Emerald Hummingbird and the oriole-like, and blazingly colored Troupial.
+On our night game drives we've had horned owls, ocelots, marsh deer, caiman, boat-billed herons, and various nightjars.
+The lodge maintains several feeders where the toucans and cardinals and several other species visit, including the Glittering-throated Emerald Hummingbird and the oriole-like and blazingly colored Troupial.

-The majority of our time, however, will be at our special jaguar camp where we'll cruise the rivers looking for jaguars and other species.
-In addition to jaguars we may have great luck with giant otters, as we did on our last tour but missed on our scouting trip, cabybaras, caimens, four different kingfishers, sunbitterns, hawks and kites, jacanas, flycatchers, and more.
-In camp, which is usually limited only to some time after lunch before an afternoon return to the river, I've photographed brown capuchin monkeys, howler monkeys, toco toucans, black-fronted nunbirds, blue-throated piping-guans, and various tanagers.
+The majority of our time, however, will be at our special jaguar flotel where we'll cruise the rivers looking for jaguars and other species.
+In addition to jaguars we should have great luck with giant otters, cabybaras, caimans, four different kingfishers, sunbitterns, hawks and kites, jacanas, flycatchers, and more.

-Between these locations one could see or photograph at least nine species of mammals and at least 50 species of birds, and, I'd guess, closer to 75 species of birds if you concentrated on doing so.
-Additionally, there are toads and treefrogs, and some lizards and, of course, large caimens.
+Between these locations one could see or photograph at least nine species of mammals and at least 50 species of birds, and closer to 75 to 100 species of birds if you concentrated on doing so.
+Additionally, there are toads and treefrogs, and some lizards and, of course, large caimans.
+In 2014, photographing in both the North and South Pantanal, I photographed 17 species of mammals and at least 90 species of birds.

 Birds and Wildlife